suchialex/CINS3002-Exam2/instructions.md

   ✅ 8.
 Add title for SCJP certified (5 pts)
 </summary>

-  - For anyone who has a `SCJP` certification, add a title called `Java Developer`
+  - For anyone who has `SCJP` as one of the certifications, add a title called `Java Developer`
-  - Do case-insensitive search on cert code
+  - Perform case-insensitive search on cert code
 </details>